shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 ### Preprocessing

-Preprocessing of the data consists of data augmentation and type conversion.
-In order, images are subject to:
+Preprocessing of the training data consists of data augmentation and type conversion:

 1. A [`RandomHorizontalFlip`](https://pytorch.org/vision/0.15/generated/torchvision.transforms.RandomHorizontalFlip.html).